 NOT A DEPOSIT • NOT FDIC INSURED • MAY LOSE VALUE • NOT BANK GUARANTEED • NOT INSURED BY ANY FEDERAL GOVERNMENT AGENCY

-This commentary was prepared June 2019 and represents the opinion of U.S. Bank Wealth Management.
+This commentary was prepared December 2019 and represents the opinion of U.S. Bank Wealth Management.
 The views are subject to change at any time based on market or other conditions and are not intended to be a forecast of future events or guarantee of future results and is not intended to provide specific advice or to be construed as an offering of securities or recommendation to invest.
 Not for use as a primary basis of investment decisions.
 Not to be construed to meet the needs of any particular investor.
 Not a representation or solicitation or an offer to sell/buy any security.
 Investors should consult with their investment professional for advice concerning their particular situation.
 The factual information provided has been obtained from sources believed to be reliable but is not guaranteed as to accuracy or completeness.
 Any organizations mentioned in this commentary are not affiliated or associated with U.S. Bank or U.S. Bancorp Investments in any way.
-U.S. Bank and its representatives do not provide tax or legal advice.
-Your tax and financial situation is unique.
-You should consult your tax and/or legal advisor for advice and information concerning your particular situation.

 Diversification and asset allocation do not guarantee returns or protect against losses.
 Based on our strategic approach to creating diversified portfolios, guidelines are in place concerning the construction of portfolios and how investments should be allocated to specific asset classes based on client goals, objectives and tolerance for risk.
 Not all recommended asset classes will be suitable for every portfolio.

 Equity securities are subject to stock market fluctuations that occur in response to economic and business developments.
 International investing involves special risks, including foreign taxation, currency risks, risks associated with possible difference in financial standards and other risks associated with future political and economic developments.
 Investing in emerging markets may involve greater risks than investing in more developed countries.
 In addition, concentration of investments in a single region may result in greater volatility.
 Investing in fixed income securities are subject to various risks, including changes in interest rates, credit quality, market valuations, liquidity, prepayments, early redemption, corporate events, tax ramifications, and other factors.
 Investment in debt securities typically decrease in value when interest rates rise.
 The risk is usually greater for longer-term debt securities.
 Investments in lower-rated and non-rated securities present a greater risk of loss to principal and interest than higher-rated securities.
-Investments in high yield bonds offer the potential for high current income and attractive total return but involve certain risks.
-Changes in economic conditions or other circumstances may adversely affect a bond issuer’s ability to make principal and interest payments.
-The municipal bond market is volatile and can be significantly affected by adverse tax, legislative or political changes and the financial condition of the issuers of municipal securities.
-Interest rate increases can cause the price of a bond to decrease.
-Income on municipal bonds is free from federal taxes but may be subject to the federal alternative minimum tax (AMT), state and local taxes.
-Investments in real estate securities can be subject to fluctuations in the value of the underlying properties, the effect of economic conditions on real estate values, changes in interest rates, and risks related to renting properties (such as rental defaults).
+There are special risks associated with investments in real assets such as commodities and real estate securities.
+For commodities, risks may include market price fluctuations, regulatory changes, interest rate changes, credit risk, economic changes and the impact of adverse political or financial factors.
+Investments in real estate securities can be subject to fluctuations in the value of the underlying properties, the effect of economic conditions on real estate values, changes in interest rates and risks related to renting properties (such as rental defaults).
 Hedge funds are speculative and involve a high degree of risk.
 An investment in a hedge fund involves a substantially more complicated set of risk factors than traditional investments in stocks or bonds, including the risks of using derivatives, leverage and short sales, which can magnify potential losses or gains.
 Restrictions exist on the ability to redeem or transfer interests in a fund.
 Private capital investment funds are speculative and involve a higher degree of risk.
 These investments usually involve a substantially more complicated set of investment strategies than traditional investments in stocks or bonds, including the risks of using derivatives, leverage, and short sales, which can magnify potential losses or gains.
 Always refer to a Fund’s most current offering documents for a more thorough discussion of risks and other specific characteristics associated with investing in private capital and impact investment funds.
+Private equity investments provide investors and funds the potential to invest directly into private companies or participate in buyouts of public companies that result in a delisting of the public equity.
+Investors considering an investment in private equity must be fully aware that these investments are illiquid by nature, typically represent a long-term binding commitment and are not readily marketable.
+The valuation procedures for these holdings are often subjective in nature.
 Private debt investments may be either direct or indirect and are subject to significant risks, including the possibility of default, limited liquidity and the infrequent availability of independent credit ratings for private companies.